HackYourFuture/HTML-CSS/README.md

    * File structure, external links
  * How to find information on the web
  * Task: find some info about a certain topic in groups of 2, present to each other
- * Sizes in CSS: relative and absolute sizes

-## Homework

-### Exercises:

-### Assignment:
    * Choose one of the following subjects, look up how it works and implement it in a webpage
       * CSS transitions
       * CSS animations with keyframes
       * SVG
-    * Dropdown menu in CSS?
+      * Dropdown menu in CSS
-    * Using external fonts or icon packs?
-    * Bootstrap
-    * [more options?]
+      * flex-box

+## Homework

+### Assignment:
+ * Make a website that contains:
+    * A responsive grid made with flex-box
+    * A responsive grid made with CSS3 columns
+    * A responsive grid made with float left
+    * An animation using CSS keyframes
+    * Optional: use a SVG
+    * BEFORE you hand it in, read the Style guide again and check your files

+### Exercises:
+ * <a href="https://www.sololearn.com/Course/JavaScript/">Intro Javascript </a>
+ * First 16 Basic JavaScript assignments on <a href="https://www.freecodecamp.com/challenges/comment-your-javascript-code"> FreeCodeCamp </a>